Oppzippy/OpenSCQ30/README.md

 OpenSCQ30 is free software for controlling settings for the Soundcore Q30 headphones.

 Progress on supported platforms:
-[x] Android - Ready
+[x] Windows - Ready
 [x] Linux - Ready
-[x] Windows - Ready
+[x] Android - Ready
-[ ] Mac - It compiles.
+[ ] macOS - It compiles.
 It's untested beyond that.
-I don't have a mac, so this probably isn't going anywhere.
+I don't have a Mac, so this probably isn't going anywhere.
+If you're tring to get it working on macOS, see [btleplug macOS build notes](https://github.com/deviceplug/btleplug#user-content-macos).

 ## Building